This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.You may have one of the following or other treatments:

-- Excision: Your caregiver numbs the area with a shot of local anesthetic and cuts out the tumor.
+- Excision: Your healthcare provider numbs the area with a shot of local anesthetic and cuts out the tumor.
 You may get stitches after the tumor is removed.

-- Curettage and electrodessication: After numbing the area, your caregiver scrapes the tumor from your skin.
+- Curettage and electrodessication: After numbing the area, your healthcare provider scrapes the tumor from your skin.
 An electric needle burns off any cancer cells that remain.
-Your caregiver will repeat the process until the cancer is gone.
+Your healthcare provider will repeat the process until the cancer is gone.

 - Mohs surgery: This surgery removes only skin with cancer cells, and as little healthy tissue as possible.
 It is also used for big or deep tumors, and tumors in places that are hard to treat.
 Medicine is put into your skin around the cancer to make the area numb (lose feeling).
 This is called local anesthetic.
 Once your skin is numb, many thin layers of the tumor are scraped off one at a time.
 Each layer of skin is checked for cancer cells.
 This is done until the tumor is gone.

-- Cryosurgery: Your caregiver will freeze the tumor with a chemical called liquid nitrogen.
+- Cryosurgery: Your healthcare provider will freeze the tumor with a chemical called liquid nitrogen.
 This kills the cancer cells.
 The treated skin may swell or blister.

 - Radiation: Radiation therapy shrinks tumors and kills cancer cells with special x-rays.
-Caregivers may use this treatment if you are older or have a large tumor.
+Healthcare providers may use this treatment if you are older or have a large tumor.
 Radiation may be used after surgery to kill any cancer cells that are left.

 - Without treatment, BCC can spread into surrounding tissues and grow into your muscles and bones.